wolvesofwallstreet/wolves.finance/README.md

 Performs a test deployment on a temporary network.
 This causes `generated-addresses.json` to be generated.

+By default addresses found in `src/config/addresses.json` are used and not deployed.
+You can override this behaviour by setting the env var `IGNORE_ADDRESSES=1`

 Contracts can be deployed on the following networks:

 - `yarn local:deploy`